lucasfurno/docs_en/accounts/users-and-teams/index.md

 ## 5. Deleting teams{#deleting-teams}

-Read the instructions below to delete a team on RTM.
+Read the instructions below to delete teams on RTM.

-1. Access Real-Time Manager with a main account (Account owner).
+1. Access [Real-Time Manager](https://sso.azion.com/login) with your account.
 2. Click the account menu and select **Teams.**
 3. Hover over the team you want to delete and click on the trash bin that appears as you move the cursor.
 4. Follow the procedure and finish the instructions to confirm the order.